ahayden/toolbox/README.md

 ## Setup

-1. Enable beta GHCR on your GH acct
+1. Enable the beta GitHub Container Registry service on your GitHub acct
-2. Fork this repo under your GH user
+2. Fork this repo under your GitHub user
 3. Clone the repo locally
-4. Edit `docker-compose.yaml` to include registry paths from your GH user
+4. Edit `docker-compose.yaml` to include registry paths from your GitHub user
 5. Run an environment
     - For the dev shell `docker compose run dev /bin/bash -l`
     - For JupyterLab: